 Tips From The Local Experts

 Live wild shiners are equally effective as artificial lures on this body of water, so if you like artificial fishing, this may be the Florida lake for you to experience.
 By the end of April, the big bass tends to finish spawning and then move on to schooling fish.
 Largemouths will begin schooling chasing threadfin and gizzard shad along peppergrass in the open water.

 3. Harris Chain of Lakes

 The Harris Chain comprises nine major water bodies totaling about 76,000 acres in Central Florida.
-The Harris Chain of Lakes has hosted numerous national bass tournaments, including the B.A.S.S.
-Megabucks decades ago.
-In recent decades, Harris went through a low period but was since brought back to life.
+The Harris Chain of Lakes hosted numerous national bass tournaments decades ago, including the B.A.S.S.
+Megabucks.
+Harris went through a low period in recent decades but was since brought back to life.
 After going through a significant restoration and restocking project, the Chain has since been thriving and is now full of trophy fish.
 The Chain consistently produces excellent catches now and is one of the tops recommended lakes for anglers looking to get their personal best largemouth bass.

 Tips From The Local Experts

 These healthy big bass require power techniques and stout tackle.
 Because of these big fish’s strength, anglers risk breaking off an excellent catch when using light tackle on Harris.
 Sight fishing and casting in deep pockets are two different and popular methods to try here.
 Lake Eustis is one of the more popular lakes on the Chain, and its residential canals can be very productive at specific times of the year.
 It also has a famous spot called “Gator Hole.”
 A deep sinkhole leads off the main lake and produces large numbers of big bass.

 2. Lake Kissimmee